 Hey there, I’m Eduardo Lopez.

-I help companies build customer-driven marketing and social media frameworks.
-I’m currently the Director of Strategy at FMG and before that I spent 8+ years working with leading brands like AT&T, HP, Microsoft, SAP, EY Health, Sage, Mars, and Anheuser-Busch to advance brand positioning and accelerate business growth.
+I help tech companies build customer-driven digital marketing programs.
+I’m currently the Director of Strategy at FMG, and before that I spent 8+ years working hands-on with leading brands like AT&T, HP, Sage, and Microsoft to advance their brand positioning and accelerate business growth.

 Now I’m sharing everything I’ve learned in my newsletter.
-If you’d like to be notified directly whenever a new piece is live, subscribe to Social Media Heavyweights.
-You’ll be in good company with over 2,000 other social media leaders and marketers.
+If you’d like to get proven digital marketing tips direct to your email, subscribe to my mailing list.
+You’ll be in good company with over 2,000 other social media leaders, entrepreneurs, and digital marketers.

 So what kind of stuff will you find on Going CEO?